- Restoration is won in the moment: most property owners search for help within 24 hours of damage.

 - NAP data consistent with your Google Business Profile

-- Schema markup (LocalBusiness type) with service area, hours, and contact details
+- Schema markup (LocalBusiness type) with your service area, hours, and contact details

-Avoid creating 30 identical pages with only the city name changed.
-Google recognizes thin, templated location pages.
-They do not build entity authority.
-They erode it.
+Avoid spinning up 30 identical pages with only the city name changed.
+Google spots thin, templated location pages, and they don’t build authority.
+They quietly drain it.

-For restoration companies, the Google Business Profile is the single highest-impact local SEO asset.
-Period.
+For a restoration company, the Google Business Profile is the single highest-impact local SEO asset you’ve got.

-A verified Google Business Profile receives approximately 200 interactions per month on average.
+A verified profile gets roughly 200 interactions a month on average.
 Businesses with a complete profile are 70% more likely to attract visitors and 50% more likely to be considered for a purchase.

-- Primary category: Choose the most specific category (e.g., “Water Damage Restoration Service” over “Restoration Service”)
+- Primary category: Pick the most specific one (use “Water Damage Restoration Service” over “Restoration Service”)

-- Secondary categories: Add all relevant service categories (fire damage, mold remediation, storm damage)
+- Secondary categories: Add every relevant service category (fire damage, mold remediation, storm damage)

-- Services section: List every service with descriptions, not just names
+- Services section: List every service with a description, not just a name

 - Business description: Use the first sentence to state exactly what you do, where, and for whom

-- Photos: Upload real project photos (before/after), team photos, equipment, and vehicles.
-Update monthly.
+- Photos: Upload real project photos (before and after), team shots, equipment, and vehicles.
+Update them monthly.

-- Google Posts: Publish weekly updates about completed projects, seasonal storm preparation tips, or emergency response availability
+- Google Posts: Publish weekly updates about completed projects, seasonal storm prep tips, or emergency availability

-- Reviews: Every 10 new reviews increases conversion by 2.8%.
-Responding to just 25% of reviews improves conversion by 4.1%.
+- Reviews: Every 10 new reviews lifts conversion by 2.8%.
+Responding to just 25% of reviews improves it by another 4.1%.

-- Q&A section: Pre-populate with the 10 questions your office gets most often
+- Q&A section: Pre-fill it with the 10 questions your office gets most

-Getting reviews is one of the biggest things a restoration company in Morgan Hill can do to attract leads and increase conversions.
+Getting reviews is one of the biggest things a restoration company in Morgan Hill can do to pull in leads and lift conversions.

 - Track review velocity weekly as a KPI

-- Send a review request within 24 hours of project completion
+- Send a review request within 24 hours of finishing a project

 - Train technicians to mention reviews during the final walkthrough

-When someone searches during a water damage emergency, they are not looking for a 2,000-word essay on the history of water damage.
-They need answers to specific, immediate questions:
+When someone searches during a water damage emergency, they’re not looking for a 2,000-word essay on the history of water damage.
+They need answers to specific, urgent questions:

 - How much does water damage restoration cost?